GLaDOS-418/ezhil/README.md

 You can disable Disqus site wide if you don't set `DisqusShortname` param in config.

-You can also disable all comments (disqus/giscus) from contents selectively or for all contents with certain content type.
-Use content field `comments` to disable Disqus from certain contents.
+You can also disable comments (disqus/giscus) from contents selectively or for all contents with certain content type.
+Use content field `comments` to disable comments from certain contents.

 ```md
 ---